brightgeevarghese/myGitDemo/README.md

 ---

+# Important Project Requirements

+**Stream API:**

+You must make use of the Java Stream API wherever it is applicable, especially for collection processing, filtering, mapping, aggregation, and other data operations.
+Clearly highlight these usages in your code and documentation.

+**Unit Testing:**

+Implement unit tests for your business logic using JUnit or a similar testing framework.
+Include instructions for running your test suite and ensure your tests cover major functionalities and edge cases.

+**Singleton Pattern:**

+Where a class should have only one instance (for example, for managing resources, database connections, configuration, etc.), apply the Singleton design pattern.

+---

 ## 1. Problem Description

 Provide a clear and concise explanation of the real-world problem your project aims to solve.
 Include background, motivation, and significance.